KVS56/KVS56.github.io/index.md

 - [Apokalypso](./apokalypso.html)
 - [Sur la nature des hommes](./afewlines.html)

 This is all poetry, but I also write essays and prose.
 I haven't put any online though, at the moment.
 If you have any reviews/comments, you can either email me at zeparselmouth@gmail.com or wait until I implement a commenting platform.
-You can also check out my crappy code projects on my [GitHub](github.com/KVS56).
+You can also check out my crappy code projects on my Github.